Immigration Resources

 How do I register into a class from a waitlist?

-If a seat becomes available for you in your waitlisted class, you will receive a "Permission to Register" email.
+If a seat becomes available for you in your waitlisted class, you will receive a "Permission to Register" email notification.
 The email notification will only be sent to your college email account.
-Once "Permission to Register" is granted, you have four days (including weekends) to contact our Dual Enrollment office to enroll you in the class.
+Once "Permission to Register" is granted, you have four days (including weekends) to contact our Admissions and Records office to register you in the class.
 Remember, HSE students cannot register themselves.
-If you do not contact our Dual Enrollment office to enroll you in the class during the four day “Permission to Register” period, you will be removed from the active waitlist and the next student on the list will be notified.
+If you do not contact our Admissions and Records office to register you in the class during the four day “Permission to Register” period, you will be removed from the active waitlist and the next student on the list will be notified.

-If you receive a “Permission to Register” email notification, you must contact our Dual Enrollment office by email at dualenrollment@maderacollege.edu and Cc admissions@maderacollege.edu so we can process your registration.
-This email must be sent from your college email.
+If you receive a “Permission to Register” email notification, you need to forward the email to admissions@maderacollege.edu and dualenrollment@maderacollege.edu so we can process your registration.
 The subject line of the email should say High School Enrichment and the body of the email should include your First and Last Name, College ID Number, the class subject with class number, and the 5-digit section number.
 For example, History-11-54321.

 You can also check the status of your waitlisted class(es) in Self-Service by clicking the Academics icon (graduation cap), then selecting Register for Classes/View My Schedule.